Scott David Brosius

 - School Linfield College

 - High School Rex Putnam High School

 - Debut August 7, 1991

 - Born August 15, 1966 in Hillsboro, OR USA

-Scott Brosius hit a game-tying home run against Byung-Hyun Kim and the Arizona Diamondbacks in Game 5 of the 2001 World Series.
+Scott Brosius was a solid third baseman in eleven big league seasons whose star shone brightest under the postseason spotlight.
+He was the World Series MVP in 1998 with the New York Yankees, batting .471 with 2 home runs and 6 RBI in a four game sweep of the San Diego Padres.
+In 2001, he hit a game-tying home run against Byung-Hyun Kim and the Arizona Diamondbacks in Game 5 of the 2001 World Series.
 With two outs in the bottom of the ninth, he connected to send the game to extra innings, a game the Yankees would win.
 The Diamondbacks ultimately triumphed in 7 games and Brosius retired after the season.

 Scott managed the United States national baseball team at the 2019 WSBC Premier12, a late substitute for Joe Girardi.
-He skippered the team to a 4th place finish, short of qualifying for the 2020 Olympic Games.
+He skippered the team to a 4th place finish, short of qualifying for the 2020 Olympics.